 impressive ceremony at the Southern Naval Command Officers Mess late evening

-.P Dr PJ Cherian in his acceptance speech informed the audience that the
+yesterday. .P Dr PJ Cherian in his acceptance speech informed the audience that the

 Pattanam canoe could be one of the oldest found in an archaeological context in